| Version | : Candle 0.11 |

 is represented by an object with a name that is the same as the type

-might be very readable but can be hard to process with flat lists of
+might be quite terse but can be hard to process as an

 math {